Kraftwerk co-founder Florian Schneider has died aged 73

 Tributes are being paid to Schneider on social media following the news of his death.
 OMD called the musician “one of our heroes,” while Midge Ure labelled him “way ahead of his time”.

-Other tributes are coming in from Daniel Avery, Kelly Lee Owens and more.
+Other tributes are coming in from Daniel Avery, Kelly Lee Owens, The Chemical Brothers‘ Ed Simons and more.

 We are absolutely devastated to learn that one of our heroes Florian Schneider has passed away. pic.twitter.com/Y2dnYfxkj8